donat-b/ansible-nginx/README.md

 # Enables or disables emitting nginx version in error messages and in the “Server” response header field
 nginx_server_tokens: yes

+# List of packages to install
+nginx_packages:
+  - 'nginx-full'

 # Vault encrypted SSL certificates and keys
 vault_tls:
   key: |